-Our Board-approved corporate objectives for 2019 are described below, together with the corresponding highlights and accomplishments related to each, some of which impacted more than one objective.
+Our Board-approved corporate objectives for 2020, together with the corresponding highlights and accomplishments related to each, are described above in the section entitled "2020 Performance Highlights."
+Some of our accomplishments impacted more than one objective.
 We believe that the objectives require a meaningful level of performance to provide payout under this program and that the goals employed are robust "stretch" targets.
 These objectives were intended to incentivize the achievement of our strategic operating plan and were designed to be achievable with strong coordinated performance by management.
 The corporate objective achievement is based on the Compensation Committee's assessment of the degree to which corporate objectives have been achieved.
 This score is determined by the Compensation Committee and may range from 0% to 200%.